Women's rights in Saudi Arabia: Sport

 Sarah Attar is a track and field athlete who competed at the 2012 Summer Olympics as one of the first two female Olympians representing Saudi Arabia.
 She also competed in the marathon at the 2016 Olympics.

 Saudi Arabia was one of the few countries in the 2008 Olympics without a female delegation, although it does have female athletes.

 In June 2012, the Saudi Arabian Embassy in London announced that female athletes would compete in the Olympics in 2012 in London, England, for the first time.
 Saudi blogger Eman al-Nafjan commented that as of 2012, Saudi girls are prevented from sports education at school, and that Saudi women have very little access to sports facilities.
 She also said that the two Saudi women who participated in the 2012 Olympics, runner Sarah Attar (who grew up in the United States) and judoka Wojdan Shaherkani, attracted both criticism and support on Twitter; and that Jasmine Alkhaldi, a Filipino swimmer born to a Saudi father, was widely supported by the online Saudi community.

 In 2013, the Saudi government sanctioned sports for girls in private schools for the first time.

 by 2017 Some restrictions in Saudi Arabia have started to change.
 Mohammed bin Salman declared that by 2018, women would be allowed into sports stadiums.
 In September 2017, women were allowed to enter King Fahd Stadium for the first time for a celebration commemorating the Kingdom's 87th anniversary.
 They were seated in a specific section for families.
 Though welcomed by many, the move drew backlash from conservatives holding on to the country's strict gender segregation rules.

-When WWE began holding Saudi Arabia in 2018, the company initially announced that female wrestlers would not be allowed to participate.
+When WWE began holding televised events in Saudi Arabia in 2018, the company initially announced that female wrestlers would not be allowed to participate.
 On October 30, 2019, the promotion announced that Lacey Evans and Natalya would take part in the country's first professional wrestling match involving women at that year's edition of WWE Crown Jewel.
 However, both wrestlers had to substitute their usual revealing attire for bodysuits that covered their arms and legs.

 Women's football in Saudi Arabia made great strides in 2022, with the women's national team competing in, and winning, their first international match by the score of 2–0 against Seychelles.
 Later that year in December, Saudi Arabia made a bid to host the 2026 AFC Women's Asian Cup.
 Monika Staab, the manager of the Saudi Arabian women's national team, said: "This is an opportunity to bring the tournament to life, inspire a generation, and turbo-charge the continued growth of women's football."